Fiction by Christopher T. Shields

 The sun beat down on her mercilessly, her vapor canteen swung on her web belt, just behind her holstered 4mm Colt smoothbore sidearm which she carried more as a show of force than ever expecting to actually use it, though if that jerk Vanson and his GEV buddies ever showed up again and made those innuendoes towards her, she might just have to see if she still knew how to shoot the nuts off of a hickory tree, as her mom had once told her, back when her father had been alive, before HE had joined the RDF.
 When it was slow, or between shifts, she would be near the front of the depot, ten meters west of the Alpha Gate, in the climate controlled bunker Alpha One, keeping watch with the macros slung on the left thigh of her tan and sand camo colored fatigues, and getting chatty with some of the MI coordinators and the occasional CAP trooper who fell in.

-But today she was helping Gunny put some of the buggies back together, buggies that had limped in shot full of holes and leaking coolant from severed lines and lift air from shattered skirts.
-They had run into some Pan orphans who were themselves limping home towards their lines.
+But today she was helping Gunny put some of the buggies back together, buggies that had limped in shot full of holes and leaking coolant from severed lines and bleeding lift air from shattered or torn skirts.
+The buggies that Gunny and her were working on had run into some Pan orphans who were themselves limping home towards their lines.
 Well, bravado be the damnation that it was, her boys had tied it on with the Pans, brewed them up, and then come limping home with broken toys crying because they wanted them fixed mike fox papa.
 Sometimes, wearing a sidearm made you look for an excuse to blow the hell out of something she thought, like stupid people, which to her, were the ones that usually clanged a hatch shut over their head and rode around in big heavy weapon bristling monsters named, and she never could figure this out, after women, wives, and girlfriends.
 She hoped that somewhere out there, there wasn't some lumbering armored unit with the name "Carla" chasing the enemy and brewing up everything that moved.
 She smiled again.
 Boys and their toys and how they did play with them.

 Gunny was always nice to her, at least when it was just the two of them.
 Gunny was old, not just a veteran, but old, he said he was 28 when pressed for the truth, and he knew how to swing a wrench.